 The lift jolted into motion.

-‘What you don’t know, my dear,’ she said, tippy toeing to kiss him on the cheek, ‘is how utterly in love you are with me.’
-She came down off her toes and squeezed his hand.
+‘What you don’t know, my dear,’ she said, tiptoeing to kiss me on the cheek, ‘is how utterly in love you are with me.’
+She came down off her toes and squeezed my hand.
 The lift doors opened.
-Sara walked out to the ground floor and Abe followed.
+Sara walked out to the ground floor and I followed.
 ‘But you’ll get there, buddy.’

-Ever since she said that, he’d occasionally look at her and say, ‘Am I there yet?’
+Ever since she said that, I’d occasionally look at her and say, ‘Am I there yet?’

-And she would pretend to examine his features as though searching for the right signs and say, ‘Not yet, buddy.’
+And she would pretend to examine my features as though searching for the right signs and say, ‘Not yet, buddy.’

-It dawned on him she would never say that to him again.
-That dance of theirs had been a constant, open-ended invitation not meant to be answered.
+That dance of ours had been a constant, open-ended invitation not meant to be answered.
 A journey without a destination.
 Except that now, it seemed, the journey *was* over.
-The realisation hit him with a clarity and intensity he hadn't felt since Sara died, and it was unexpected.
+The realisation hit me with a clarity and intensity I hadn't felt since Sara died, and it was unexpected.

-‘Am I there yet?’ he said out loud.
-He put his hand on his mouth and glanced at the open door to Isaac’s bedroom.
+‘Am I there yet?’
+I asked out loud.
+I put my hand on my mouth and glanced at the open door to Isaac’s bedroom.

-He stood up, closed the door and returned to the sofa.
-He grabbed one of the orange cushions on the sofa and put it on his lap.
-He closed his eyes and put his hand back on his mouth.
+I stood up, closed the door and returned to the sofa.
+I grabbed one of the orange cushions on the sofa and put it on my lap.
+I closed my eyes and put my hand back on my mouth.

-‘Am I there yet, Sara?’ he whispered through his fingers.
+‘Am I there yet, Sara?’
+I whispered through my fingers.

-Eyes still shut, it made him smile.
+Eyes still shut, it made me smile.
 No one else could make failure sound like success.
-Sara was funny and way smarter than he was.
-Sometimes that bothered him but nothing he couldn’t handle.
-She had a dirty mind, which jarred with a lot of people, but he loved her cynical wit.
-A music promoter and herself a double bass player, she never let go of her dreams of becoming famous.
-Compared to her, he felt dull.
-He was the blank slate onto which she cast her radiant personality.
-But she’d get angry when he put himself down.
-‘Don’t be so bloody self-deprecating,’ she’d say.
-No one else could admonish him and still make him feel good.
-And she had the warmest, most giving smile he knew.
+Sara was funny and way smarter than I was.
+Sometimes that bothered me but it was nothing I couldn’t handle.
+She had a dirty mind, which jarred with a lot of people, but I loved her cynical wit.
+A music promoter and herself a double bass player, she never let go of her dream of recording an album one day.
+Compared to her, I felt dull.
+I was the blank slate onto which she cast her radiant personality.
+But whenever I put myself down, she’d say, ‘Don’t be so bloody self-deprecating.’
+No one else could admonish me and still make me feel good.
+And she had the warmest, most giving smile I knew.
 She was Sara.
-He’d loved her with his heart and fucking soul and she was dead.
-When he opened his eyes again, tears trickled out.
-He didn’t even know he’d been crying.
+I’d loved her with my heart and fucking soul and she was dead.
+When I opened my eyes again, tears trickled out.
+I didn’t even know I’d been crying.

-He took a deep breath that fluttered as he exhaled.
-He lifted the soft orange cushion from his lap and pressed it over his face.
-He pushed the back of the cushion so that some of it went into his mouth.
-Then he made the sound he’d been longing to make.
+I took a deep breath that fluttered as I exhaled.
+I lifted the soft orange cushion from my lap and pressed it over my face.
+I pushed the back of the cushion so that some of it went into my mouth.
+Then I made the sound I’d been longing to make.

-In between pushing the cushion into his mouth, pulling it out, throwing it on the floor, picking it up, tearing at it with his teeth, throwing it at the wall, standing up, sitting down, pacing, kneeling, pulling his hair, slamming his thighs with his fists, shaking his arms, punching the floor so hard it cut his knuckles, Abe wept and screamed into the cushion as it muffled the sound of his agony for the rest of the night.
+In between tearing at the cushion with my teeth, standing, kneeling, sitting, pulling my hair, slamming my thighs, and punching the floor so hard it cut my knuckles, I wept and screamed into the cushion while it muffled the sound of my agony for the rest of the night.